-the Graduate College.

-If your thesis involves human subjects research, contact the IRB office to obtain documentation confirming that your involvement as a graduate student in the research project is officially terminated.
-You will need to submit this additional documentation to the Graduate College before

-□ No later than three working days after the defense, submit the completed Authority Report Form to

-- After your committee has approved your final thesis, submit the Approval for Thesis/Dissertation Submission to SHAREOK form to the Graduate College. - ☐ Your committee members must sign this form to indicate the date by which you completed all required revisions and are eligible to submit your final document to SHAREOK. - □ SHAREOK submissions completed before the graduate College has received the Approval for Thesis/Dissertation Submission to SHAREOK form will be rejected. - □ Submit your thesis to the SHAREOK institutional repository, according to the instructions you received in the Graduate College email authorizing your defense.
-It is your responsibility to ensure your thesis meets the formatting requirements outlined in the Thesis/Dissertation Instruction Packet, The SHAREOK submission will be rejected if the document contains formatting errors.
+- □ No later than three working days after the defense, submit the completed Authority Report Form to the Graduate College. - ☐ If your thesis involves human subjects research, contact the IRB office to obtain documentation confirming that your involvement as a graduate student in the research project is officially terminated.
+You will need to submit this additional documentation to the Graduate College before you submit the thesis electronically. - After your committee has approved your final thesis, submit the Approval for Thesis/Dissertation Submission form to the Graduate College. - ☐ Your committee members must sign this form to indicate the date by which you completed all required revisions and are eligible to submit your final document electronically. - ☐ Electronic submissions completed before the Graduate College has received the Approval for Thesis/Dissertation Submission form will be rejected. - □ Submit your thesis electronically, according to the instructions you received in the Graduate College email authorizing your defense.
+It is your responsibility to ensure your thesis meets the formatting requirements outlined in the Thesis/Dissertation Instruction Packet, The electronic submission will be rejected if the document contains formatting errors.
 Your submission is due no later than 60 calendar days after your defense.
 If you plan to graduate in a particular semester, you must meet the semester submission deadline given on the Academic Calendar.